Juskocode/SpaceEscape/docs/README.md

   - **mosquito** - This enemie is a fast pace small space ship with low hp and low damage, but fast shooting speed
   - **corvet** - This is a balanced space ship, with average shooting speed, hp and size.
   - **tanker** - This is a big space ship with high Hp, but slow in speed and shooting speed, the damage is average.

-### PLANNED FEATURES

-> This section is similar to the previous one but should list the features that are not yet implemented.
-Instead of screenshots you should include GUI mock-ups for the planned features.

 ### MOCKUPS